fels-san/to-do-app/README.md

 ## Features

-- **🌗 Dark and Light Themes**: Toggle between dark and light themes for a comfortable user experience.
-- **📝 Task Management**: Add tasks with descriptions and deadlines.
+- **Task Management**: Add tasks with descriptions and deadlines.
-- **📅 Task Sorting**: Sort tasks by creation date or deadline.
+- **Task Sorting**: Sort tasks by creation date or deadline.
-- **📂 Task Categorization**: Organize tasks into three sections:
+- **Task Categorization**: Organize tasks into three sections:
   - All Tasks
   - To-Do
   - Completed
-- **⏳ Overdue Task Highlighting**: Tasks with past deadlines are highlighted in a distinct color to easily identify them.
+- **Overdue Task Highlighting**: Tasks with past deadlines are highlighted in a distinct color to easily identify them.
-- **🎬 Smooth Animations**: Tasks animate when added, completed, or deleted using Framer Motion.
+- **Smooth Animations**: Tasks animate when added, completed, or deleted using Framer Motion.
+- **Dark and Light Themes**: Toggle between dark and light themes for a comfortable user experience.

 ## Technologies Used